-A wide range of capacity building services are offered to support the acquisition of fundamental IP knowledge, to bridge gaps between policy makers and the education sector, and to prepare rising inventors and creators of intellectual property starting at primary school.
+A wide range of capacity building services are offered to support the acquisition of fundamental IP knowledge to bridge policy gaps in the education sector and to prepare rising inventors and creators of intellectual property starting at primary school.

 WIPO Academy offers policy-level support services to meet IP education needs and challenges of developing, least-developed and transitional countries.